Atforestry/user-query/README.md

-# boilerplate template
+# User-Query Module
-This is the footprint we can use to start any service based on python from.
-It's optional but will save us a lot of time.
+This is the front-end module.
+It's developed in VueJS 3.
 # Instructions
 * This template is created as a template.
 Selected this template when creating a new repository.
-* Edit the .env file and adjust variables accordingly
+* Edit the .env file and adjust variables accordingly.
+You have to include the following variables:
-* Create a Python environment locally and install only the necessary libraries to keep the image as small as possible.
+- VUE_APP_GOOGLE_MAPS_KEY (it includes the GOOGLE MAPS KEY that you have to generate)
+- API_URL (Url of the service to call with lat lang and get a prediction)
 * Review Dockerfile to select the most appropriate image.
-Now we are using Python:3 (pretty slim!)
+Now we are using node:lts-alpine
 * Use make <COMMAND> to work with this repository:

 ```